 - Commissioning (engagement of local or non-local First Nation Trade Contractors, Sub-Contractors, local skilled and unskilled labour forces, and bolstering and developing First Nation Entrepreneurs).

 - Engaging new and emerging technologies, to bring efficient and economical solutions to each project.

 - Applying past experiences and knowledge to projects were appropriate and effective.

 - Networking and connecting with Expertise throughout the industry to assist in solving project and general problems with new age solutions.

 Finally, each project and each community we partner with becomes an integral part of our FNG Network.
-We remain in touch, we make ourselves available and ensure that we remain a valued asset to our partners through our pre-care-after-care program.
-We continually seek opportunity for all of our partners to expand their individual successes and allow them to become a catalyst for success in their neighbouring communities.
+We remain in touch; we make ourselves available and ensure that we stay a valued asset to our partners through our pre-care-after-care program.
+We continually seek opportunity for all of our partners to expand their successes and allow them to become a catalyst for success in their neighbouring communities.
 FNG and Wiidookaw believe that each successful project partnership becomes a thread in the tapestry of our story.